 - Is willing to prepare for meetings and learn the rules of the operation.

 - Can commit to attending one monthly meeting every month, excluding December.

 - Brings unique skill sets (e.g., finance, public relations, marketing, real estate, legal, retail) or experiences of particular value to the board (e.g., budgeting, accounting, planning, advertising).

 - Has demonstrated exemplary leadership and stewardship through industry or community involvement.

-- Has the ability to set aside any personal interests and work towards the betterment of the BIA.
+- Can set aside any personal interests and work towards the betterment of the BIA.

-- Has the ability to commit the time and resources to serve on the Board.
+- Can commit the time and resources to serve on the board.

 - Previous board experience is an asset but not required.

 The board strives to achieve diverse representation that reflects its membership and mandate.
 BIA’s name recognizes the barriers of discrimination and disadvantage faced by human rights-protected groups.
 It is committed to promoting inclusion and equality in the BIA for all people regardless of their race, ancestry, place of origin, colour, ethnic origin, disability, citizenship, creed, sex, sexual orientation, gender identity, same-sex partnership, age, marital status, family status, immigrant status, receipt of public assistance, political affiliation, religious affiliation, level of literacy, language or socio-economic status.
 We are also committed to inclusive, barrier-free recruitment and selection processes in accordance with the Accessibility for Ontarians with Disabilities Act, 2005 (“AODA”) and the Ontario Human Rights Code.
 We will be happy to work with anyone requesting accommodation.